 NPAC SMS sends the M-DELETE for the subscription version object(s) to the non-EDR Local SMS who are accepting downloads for the NPA-NXX.

 NPAC SMS sends the M-DELETE for the number pool block object to the EDR Local SMS.
+For the XML interface, PBDD – NpbDeleteDownload.

 Non-EDR Local SMS responds to the M-DELETE for the subscriptionVersion.